JeffreyWay/Laravel-From-Scratch-Blog-Project/README.md

 ## Further Ideas

-Of course we only had time in the Laravel From Scratch series to review the essentials of a blogging platform.
+Of course, we only had time in the Laravel From Scratch series to review the essentials of a blogging platform.
 You can certainly take this many steps further.
 Here are some quick ideas that you might play with.

 1. Add a `status` column to the posts table to allow for posts that are still in a "draft" state.
 Only when this status is changed to "published" should they show up in the blog feed.